hkniberg/ainutshell/2-extra/440-how-i-got-into-ai.md

 Most people who work with Generative AI have a story about how they got into it, some AHA moment that made them realize how powerful this technology is.
 Here's my story. and two pivotal AHA moments that made me switch my career completely to AI.

-Strap in, we'll start back in the last millenium....
+Strap in, we'll start back in the last millenium... (oh boy that makes me feel old)

 ## Studying Artificial Neural Networks

 My first encounter with Artificial Intelligence was during my studies at the Royal Institute of Technology in Stockholm, in the mid 90's.
 I took a course called Artificial Neural Networks and coded small neural networks using Smalltalk.
 I was fascinated by the technology.
 There's something magical about having computers "think", even in a very limited sense.
 At the time, there weren't many practical applications, but I still found it incredibly interesting and fun to tinker with.

-## Minecraft villagers
+## Coding Minecraft villagers

 ![](../.gitbook/assets/440-villagers.png)

-Fast forward a few decades, and I found myself working as a Minecraft gameplay designer & developer, building features in the game.
+Fast forward a few decades, and I found myself working as a Minecraft gameplay designer & developer, building various features in the game.
 One of the things I worked on was villager AI.

 Minecraft has villagers that live inside the world and go about their lives.
 I found it really interesting how simple rules in code can create this illusion of intelligence.

-One of the first things I worked on was villager children.
+One of the first features I worked on was villager children.
 To make the villages feel more alive we wanted villager kids running around jumping in beds and playing tag.
 After some trial and error, I found a set of behavioural rules that worked really well.
 Each villager kid followed these rules, in priority order:

 1. If you're being chased by another kid, then run away.
 2. If you see another kid being chased, then join the chase.